With its jet-black exterior, red running lights leading the way, and unmatched...

 He was a cop, and good at his job.
 But then he committed the ultimate sin and testified against other cops – gone bad.
 Cops who tried to kill him, but got the woman he loved instead.
 Framed for murder, now he prowls the badlands.
 An outlaw hunting outlaws, a bounty hunter—a renegade!

-Raines allies himself with Bobby Sixkiller (Branscombe Richmond) and his half-sister Cheyenne Phillips (Kathleen Kinmont).
-Embracing the life of a bounty hunter, Raines takes on assignments to sustain his quest for truth, while trying to prove his innocence.
+Raines assumes the name Vince Black and allies with Bobby Sixkiller (Branscombe Richmond) and his half-sister Cheyenne Phillips (Kathleen Kinmont).
+As a bounty hunter, Raines takes jobs to fund his search for the truth and clear his name.

 “The Empath Series” book covers